Helco/PLocalSim/README.md

 * sdkdata/windows/openShell.bat
 * sdkdata/windows/envvars.sh

-As alternative I have prepared two archives you can extract right in the main folder of this repository to have MinGW, MSYS and SDL2 pre-installed and pre-configured.
+As alternative I have prepared two archives you can extract right in sdkdata/windows/PLocalSim/ folder of this repository to have MinGW, MSYS and SDL2 pre-installed and pre-configured.
 These files will also be copied into a SDK-installation, so this should work right out-of-the-box when you use this method.
 Here are the links:

 * [MinGW and MSYS](https://www.dropbox.com/s/bff5uysqusz9d2g/MinGW%20for%20PLocalSim.zip?dl=0)
 * [SDL2](https://www.dropbox.com/s/zg9zqyrqrkvim9l/SDL2.zip?dl=0)